Violence is often deeply misunderstood. Here’s how to strip it to its parts, and use what is to solve the toughest problems.

 Defining the Spheres

-Warfare is the least complex.
-For the soldier or contractor, it’s unusual to feel any real connection to the enemy.
-Typically, they are split by culture, language, ethos, or religion, and don’t come from the same communities.
+Warfare is the least complex, as it generally is persecuted by individuals who are not motivated by personal agency.
+That is, for the soldier, conscript, or contractor, it’s unusual to feel any real connection to the enemy.
+Typically, they are split by culture, language, ethos, or religion, and don’t come from the same communities, though civil wars and guerrilla warfare off obvious exceptions.

 Where as military violence is often a collision of forces, violence for law enforcement is far more asymmetrical and because of this, police officers must be more generalist than their military counterparts.
 Police officer’s duties can vary between performing health and welfare checks, to responding to a MASCAL terrorist incident.

-Law Enforcement Trainers tend to have more to offer citizens in that their culture requires that they engage with regular people in a complex swirl of cultures.
+Law Enforcement Trainers tend to have some relevant experience from their culture requires, in that they engage with regular people in a complex swirl of cultures.
 The more militarized the unit, the less applicable their experience will be.
 Conversely, the more covert their work, the more similar it will be to the citizen’s problems.
+Fundamentally, however, the relationship between the Law Enforcement Officer and the criminal is heavily biased, and doesn’t accurately reflect the complex dynamics that play out across the population.

-In this predicament, no matter what we do, winning is not likely… the objective becomes lose as little as possible.
+In this predicament, no matter what we do, from a legal and social perspective, truly “winning” is difficult… the objective becomes lose as little as possible.
 The citizen must be able to navigate the widest variety of problems with the least support.
 This is why we exist: to help you to always be an asset, regardless of the nature of the problem.

 So now that we can identify the spheres of violence, let’s look at the “how and why”.

 Let’s be blunt: regardless of who you are, or what you think your background is, you can’t be switched on all the time.
 Criminals aren’t stupid, they aren’t TV fall guys and they aren’t looking for some martial competition.
-They’re looking to take your stuff and get away with it.
-If they think they can, don’t be surprised if they do… because they’re not going to step in and play by your expectations.
+Their motivations are normal, human, and no less complicated than yours. .

 Because of this, it’s necessary to point out that to have a reasonable opinion on how to stop this from happening, you’ve at least have to attempt to think like they do.
 How?